MindscapeHQ/raygun4net/README.md

 ## Troubleshooting

-* If the solution fails to build due to missing dependencies (Newtonsoft etc), in Visual Studio 2012 ensure you have the NuGet extension installed and that the Tools -> Options -> Package Manager -> 'Allow Nuget to download missing packages during build' box is checked.
+* If the solution fails to build due to missing dependencies (Newtonsoft etc), in Visual Studio 2012 ensure you have the NuGet extension installed and that the Tools -> Options -> Package Manager -> 'Allow NuGet to download missing packages during build' box is checked.
 Then, go to the directory that you cloned this repository into and run build.bat.

 * When installing the package via NuGet into a WinRT project you encounter an error due to an invalid dependency, clone this repository into a directory via Git.
 Then, open a Powershell or command prompt in the directory location, and run `.\build.bat CompileWinRT`.
 Then, add the resulting Mindscape.Raygun4Net.WinRT.dll (located in the /release folder) to your project.